drloring/katacoda-scenarios/java-ms-config/java-1/step4.md

   value: "{{ .Values.serviceport }}"
 </pre>

+First, we have to replace our docker image that we've been using with the real Dockerfile with `build -t java-ws .`{{execute}}

 Now, we can dry-run the helm install `helm install --set serverport=9999 --dry-run ws ws`{{execute}}  and you will notice that the container is getting the server.port from the command line environment variable and the template from the values.yaml.

 Now, we can the helm install `helm install --set serverport=9999 ws ws`{{execute}}  and you will notice that the container is getting the server.port from the command line and the template from the values.yaml.